-The Manager and/or an Investment Manager may effect transactions with or through the agency of another person with whom the Manager and/or an Investment Manager or an entity affiliated to the Manager and/or the Investment Manager has arrangements under which that person will, from time to time, provide to or procure for the Manager and/or an Investment Manager and/or an affiliated party goods, services or other benefits such as research and advisory services, specialised computer hardware or software.
-No direct payment may be made for such goods or services but the Manager and/or an Investment Manager may undertake to place business with that person provided that person has agreed to provide best execution with respect to such business and the services provided must be of a type which assists in the provision of investment services to the ICAV.
-A report will be included in the relevant Fund's annual and semi-annual reports describing the Manager's and/or an Investment Manager's soft commission practices.
+The Manager and/or an Investment Manager may effect transactions with or through the agency of another person with whom the Manager and/or the Investment Manager or an entity affiliated to the Manager and/or the Investment Manager and/or that person will, from time to time, provide to or procure for the Manager and/or the Investment Manager and/or an affiliated party goods, services or other benefits such as research and advisory services, specialised computer hardware or software.
+No direct payment may be made for such goods or services but the Manager and/or the Investment Manager may undertake to place business with that person provided that person has agreed to provide best execution with respect to such business and the services provided must be of a type which assists in the provision of investment services to the ICAV.
+A report will be included in the relevant Fund's annual and semi-annual reports describing the Manager and/or an Investment Manager's soft commission practices.
+Where appropriate, any such arrangements will comply with the requirements of Article 11 of the MiFID II Delegated Directive.